by Diane Spicer

-So to get you started, here are some pages I've created to share information in each of those big categories.
+To get you started on your list of "must take" items for a hike, I've created resources to share information with you in each of those big categories.

-Read through the information for tips and recommendations that make sense for the type of hiking you're going to do.
+Read these tips and recommendations with your personal filter in place: what makes sense for the type of hiking you're going to do?

-Water: Believe it or not, water is considered a nutrient for your body.
+Believe it or not, water is considered a nutrient for your hard working hiker's body.

 Won't you feel better at the trail head, knowing that you have everything you need to stay safe and comfortable during a hike?